19carenso/tempest/README.md

 pip install -r requirements.txt

-### Export the root project to your python path in .bashrc
-This helps a lot with all the imports

-run in the previous venv :

-export PYTHONPATH=$PYTHONPATH:/path/to/your/project/root

 ### setup the environment by configuring settings/settings.yaml
 Recreate a .yaml for your own configuration.
 Here is a guide on how to do it :